-Pictures are limited to 16 photos, no larger than 5x7, and no Polaroid's.
+Pictures are limited to 16 photos, no larger than 5 x 7, and no Polaroids.

 Any mail containing anything considered "contraband" can be returned in whole to the sender at the discretion of the jail staff.

 The following is a list of some items considered to be contraband and are strictly prohibited:

--Any plans for criminal activity, instructions for manufacture of weapons, drugs, drug paraphernalia, or alcoholic beverages.
+Any plans for criminal activity, instructions for manufacture of weapons, drugs, drug paraphernalia, or alcoholic beverages.

--Any threatened blackmail or extortion.
+Any threatened blackmail or extortion.

--Any other materials which would, if communicated, create a serious danger to the security, safety, or sanitation of the facility.
+Any other materials which would, if communicated, create a serious danger to the security, safety, or sanitation of the facility.

--Any materials that encourage sexual behavior which is criminal or in violation of facility rules and would impede rehabilitation.
+Any materials that encourage sexual behavior which is criminal or in violation of facility rules and would impede rehabilitation.

--Any photos with nudity (bare breasts, buttocks, or genital area).
+Any photos with nudity (bare breasts, buttocks, or genital area).